threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/network/solution_network.md

 ### Choosing how to reach the entry point node
 ![Step4](./img/network4.png)

-To reach your solution on the grid you can use IP v6, problem is some countries don't have that infrastructure so we provide them access with an IP v4 entry point.
+To reach your solution on the grid you could use IP v6, problem is some countries don't have that infrastructure so we provide them access with an IP v4 entry point.

 ### The network IP Range
 ![Step5](./img/network5.png)